ccarrero-sf/cortex_agents_rbac/README.md

 First step will be to build the Tools that will be provided to the Data Agent in order to do the work.
 Snowflake provides two very powerful tools in order to use Structured and Unstructured data: Cortex Analyst and Cortex Search.

-A custom and unique dataset about bikes and ski will be used by this setup, but you should be able to use your own data.
+A custom and unique dataset about bikes and skis will be used by this setup, but you should be able to use your own data.
 This artificial dataset's goal is to make sure that we are using data not available on the Internet, so no LLM will be able to know about our own data.

-The first step will be to create your own Snowflake Trial Account (our use the one provided for you during this hands-on lab).
+The first step will be to create your own Snowflake Trial Account (or use the one provided for you during this hands-on lab).
 Once you have created it, you will be using Snowflake GIT integration to get access to all the data that will be needed during this lab.

 ## Step 1: Setup GIT Integration